 Diess praised Brandstätter as one of the most experienced managers in the company.
 “He has already successfully led Volkswagen as COO over the past two years and played a key role in shaping the transformation of the brand,” said Diess.
 “I am therefore delighted that Ralf Brandstätter, following the far-reaching strategic decisions of recent years, will now continue to drive forward the development of the brand as CEO with renewed vigour.”

 However, what sounds like a comprehensible and logical decision given the major challenges facing VW and other established carmakers is also a certain loss of confidence in Diess on the part of the Supervisory Board.
-The Austrian is under increasing pressure to ensure that the transformation he has initiated also produces results.
+The Austrian-born executive is under increasing pressure to ensure that the transformation he has initiated also produces results.
 The problems with the market launch of the Golf 8, the software problems with ID.3 and also management errors had recently led to sharp internal criticism of Diess.

-Last week, the German newspaper Handelsblatt reported that the Supervisory Board considered Diess to be in good stead, that it had initiated the changeover from combustion vehicles to electric cars and invested in digitalization – both of which are urgently needed measures in Wolfsburg.
+Last week, the German newspaper Handelsblatt reported that the Supervisory Board considered Diess to be in good stead, that it had initiated the changeover from combustion vehicles to electric cars and invested in digitalisation – both of which are urgently needed measures in Wolfsburg.
 However, the report does not portray Brandstätter as an ally of Diess.
 At a meeting of the Supervisory Board in May, the Group’s CEO is even said to have named Brandstätter as responsible for the problems with the new models as Diess considered the then COO Brandstätter in charge of the operative business in the VW brand board of directors.
 Instead, the paper lists Audi CFO Arno Antlitz and VW Development Director Frank Welsch as allies of the Austrian.

 Recently, there were even rumours that Diess wanted to bring Porsche CEO Oliver Blume to Wolfsburg as Volkswagen brand chairman.
 However, the publication Auto, Motor und Sport, referring to company circles, reported that Blume was to become Chairman of the VW brand board of directors.
 This position has now been filled.